Anomalous Tau Neutrino Appearance from Light Mediators in Short-Baseline Neutrino Experiments

-Regarding the $\nu_\tau$ signal detection, we assumed an ideal $\tau$ identification efficiency.
-In practice, $\tau$'s are detected through their decay products.
-Their identification and related backgrounds caused by misidentification are being carefully investigated by the DUNE Collaboration in the three major $\tau$-decay channels, in combination with machine learning techniques~\cite{DUNE:2020ypp,Kosc:2021huh}.
-We therefore expect that a more precise assessment of the detection prospects of anomalous $\nu_\tau$ events will be available in the near future.
+In conclusion, we expect that a more precise assessment of the LAr detection prospects of anomalous $\nu_\tau$ events will be available in the near future, and this letter provides new physics motivations to do so.

-{\bf Acknowledgments.} We thank Antoni Aduszkiewicz, Brian Batell, Matheus Hostert, Yu Seon Jeong, Pedro Machado, and Alexandre Sousa for useful discussions.
+{\bf Acknowledgments.} We thank Antoni Aduszkiewicz, Brian Batell, Pilar Coloma, Matheus Hostert, Yu Seon Jeong, Kevin Kelly, Felix Kling, Pedro Machado, Alexandre Sousa, and Adrian Thompson for useful discussions.
 PSBD, BD, and DK acknowledge the warm hospitality provided at PITT PACC, where part of this work was done.
 The work of PSBD is supported in part by the U.S.~Department of Energy under Grant No.~DE-SC0017987 and by a URA VSP fellowship.
 The work of BD and DK is supported by the U.S.~Department of Energy Grant DE-SC0010813.
 The work of TH is supported in part by the U.S.~Department of Energy under grant No.~DE-SC0007914, and by the PITT PACC.